pulumi/pulumi-hugo/themes/default/content/blog/top-5-things-for-azure-devs-static-websites/index.md

 }
 ```

-Add, commit, and push your changes to Github.
+Add, commit, and push your changes to GitHub.

 ```bash
 $ git add .